slippyice/thetravelers-mod-texturepacks/README.md

 * Easy installation method such as Bookmarklets or Browser Extensions
 * Add descriptions for texturepacks, probably viewed by hovering mouse curser.
 * Clean the code.
+* Make init only run once and check if it's on thetravelers.online
 * Update the To-Do list